-Wayside is one of only four providers in Minnesota where women can enroll in residential treatment with their children.
+Wayside is one of only five providers in Minnesota where women can enroll in residential treatment with their children.

 In our Family Residential Treatment Program, you can strengthen your parenting skills and improve family relationships while focusing on recovery.
 Your young children (ages birth-11) can stay with you and receive the services they need to thrive in a safe and supportive environment.
 We also provide support and family counseling for older children during their visits.

 70% of our clients are first-time mothers and 90% have dependent children.
 On average, families in our residential program stay for 3 months.
 We also welcome pregnant women to our program, where they can deliver healthy babies while in our care.
 Our staff are trained as certified doulas to support you through your pregnancy and delivery.

 We offer bed capacity for 19 women and 16 children.

 “I want my children to know that addiction can run in families, but so can recovery.”

 Wayside family care extends beyond substance use disorder treatment.
 Beyond our residential treatment for women with children, we also provide onsite case management, peer support, psychiatric services, medication assisted treatment (MAT) services, and primary care for both mother and child in the form of physicals and well checks within the first week in our care.

 As part of your healing, you will receive additional support to:

 - Understand the trauma your children have experienced,

 - Improve relationships with your children and family, and